Regardless of how you get split ends, they will not just go away.

 How does oiling hair help?
 Oil forms a protective sheath around your hair, reducing the damage during washing process.
 Plus, oil also nourishes your hair, and help restore its moisture balance.
 Some of the best oil for pre-wash treatment are coconut oil, sesame oil, jojoba oil and almond oil.
 To use: Apply oil of your choice on the scalp and massage gently with the pads of your fingers.
 Finish by running fingers through your hair.
 Keep it for an hour and wash as usual.

 If you have bad split ends or are prone to having them, then be sure to apply a leave-in conditioner to your hair.
 This is to protect your hair from the regular wear and tear that can happen due to combing, styling, and also environmental factors (hot sun or cold winds).
-Prismax Hair Botox is a great leave-in treatment that can be applied once per month to further protect the hair cuticle and prevent split ends.
+Prismax Nutritivo is a great leave-in treatment that can be applied once per month to further protect the hair cuticle and prevent split ends.

 Wet hair is fragile and vulnerable to damage.
 So treat it with utmost care.
 Vigorously rubbing your hair dry with a towel creates tangles and twists in many unnatural directions, thus causing breakage and split ends.
 Instead, gently dab the dripping hair with a towel to get rid of the excess water.